 When Extinguishing a Candle:

-Never use water to extinguish a candle.
-Water can cause the hot wax to splatter and might break a glass container.
+- Never use water to extinguish a candle.
+Water will cause the hot wax to splatter and might break a glass container.

 Storing Your Candle: